EQuiw/code-imitator/src/PyProject/README_ATTRIBUTION.md

 You can either use our dataset (Google Code Jam contest 2017) or your own dataset.
-If you're using our dataset, you do not need to consider the *dataset* and *features* step, as the formatted dataset and extracted features are also part of the repository.
+If you're using our dataset, you do not need to consider the *dataset* step, as the formatted dataset is also part of the repository.

-## Dataset & Features [Optional]
+(Do not forget to look at our tutorial in the evaluations directory!)

-Run this step only if you have another dataset or you want to understand what's going on.
+## Dataset & Features

-### Dataset
+### Dataset [Optional]
 - Under the repository's root directory in data/dataset_2017, you will find the used dataset.
 - We added the raw dataset, the formatted dataset via clang-format, and